matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 to be part of many different herds, who knows that it is maybe?
 That you might not need it, or will need it, definitely will need it?
 You cannot decide then, because you know this is a building block.
 And that is how you know maybe is not a good idea, maybe types.
-And Ido not care what they are, they are not really a great idea.
+And I do not care what they are, they are not really a great idea.
 Especially maybe types now in slots.